How to Register Your Clipper Card

 The Guide: 1 out of 3

-There is not a “Help” link on the pages, which is, as always, problematic, so if you do come across any questions or concerns, there are listed customer service phone numbers at the base of each of the service pages.
+There is no “Help” link on the pages, which is, as always, problematic.
+If you do come across any questions or concerns, there are listed customer service phone numbers at the base of each of the service pages.

 User Feedback: 2 out of 3

-It seems you could call the customer service lines or shoot them an email at the listed customer service email address in order to let them know what you thought of their service, but hiding in a small, grey typeface at the base of each page of the website is a link labeled “Contact Us”, which takes the user to a clear, usable form, the ideal online manifestation for feedback.
+It seems you could call the customer service lines or shoot them an email at the listed customer service email address in order to let them know what you thought of their service.
+But hiding in small, grey typeface at the base of each page of the website is a link labeled “Contact Us”, which takes the user to a clear, usable form, which we consider the ideal online manifestation for feedback.

 So why is it hiding?